-If you have given the lessor, agent or provider a Notice to Remedy Breach but they do not fix the breach by the due date, you may want to end the agreement due to their "unremedied breach" of the agreement.
-You will have to give written notice to end the agreement.
+If you have given the lessor, agent or provider a Notice to Remedy Breach but they do not fix the breach by the due date, you may want to end the agreement 'with grounds' due to their 'unremedied breach' of the agreement.
+You must give written notice to end the agreement.
 Time periods apply.